nogibjj/MySQL-CRUD-Operations-CLI/README.md

 ## About

 This project aims to perform the Extract-Tranform-Load steps on a database using SQLite.
 The data comes from the toy dataset hosted on github - [Titanic](https://github.com/quantumsnowball/toy-datasets-collections/blob/master/titanic/titanic.csv).
-This repositroy contains files to perform CRUD (Create-Write-Update-Delete) operations in a SQLite Database using Python and CLI.
+This repositroy shows how to perform ETL operations on the dataset, and query it.

 ## User Guide